 Radish’s philosophy is to add social value, improve sustainability and prioritise the best local ingredients.
 It represents a sensible approach to ethically sourcing honest local produce at affordable prices – ensuring it’s all good.

 Click here to find out more about RADISH

-Click here for the Summer Term School Menu
+Click here for the Autumn Term School Menu

 Click here for the 2-day Launch Menu (Thursday 2nd September/Friday 3rd September)